 Understanding your operational structure gets you the right person doing the right job at the right time and reduces that waste.
 On average, when I go into a business and do some of these projects, we find profit increases by 20% in the 3 to 6 months we’re designing the strategy.

-A 20% increase in your bottom line is that shorter timeframe is a great outcome for just about any business owner, especially when it comes without having to invest in the growth.
-But of course, once you’ve addressed these, once you’ve minimized that waste, you need to decide to grow into a bigger engine.
-And that’s going to be the topic of our conversation next week.
+A 20% increase in your bottom line in a short timeframe is a great outcome for just about any business owner, especially when it comes without having to invest in the growth.

 Next Steps